AmpyFin/Riemann-Model/README.md

 ## Overview

-The Riemann Model represents the cutting edge of analyst recommendation intelligence, leveraging ensemble learning to capitalize on analyst insights from free forums and financial websites.
-This model identifies optimal trading opportunities by ranking analyst recommendations and assigning confidence scores, cutting through the noise of conflicting opinions.
+The Riemann Model harnesses the power of specialized Large Language Models to implement probabilistic trading strategies based on analyst recommendation analysis.
+This sophisticated system evaluates analyst calls, historical accuracy rates, and market responses to identify which analysts consistently provide valuable insights for specific sectors.
+By ranking analyst recommendations and assigning confidence scores, the Riemann Model cuts through the noise of conflicting opinions, offering a 12% improvement in selection accuracy compared to treating all analyst opinions equally.

 ## Key Features

-- **Ensemble Learning**: Combines multiple analyst recommendations instead of relying on single analyst opinions or paid research services
-- **Performance-Based Ranking**: Ranks different analysts based on their historical accuracy rates and portfolio performances.
-Better performing analysts receive higher coefficients, giving them more influence in the final decision-making process
+- **Analyst Rating Ranking**: Evaluates and ranks analyst recommendations using LLM analysis
-- **Web Scraping**: Collects analyst recommendations from free forums, Benzinga, and other financial websites that report analyst calls
+- **Web Scraping**: Collects analyst recommendations from free forums, Benzinga, and other financial websites
-- **LLM Analysis**: Uses Large Language Models to evaluate analyst calls, historical accuracy rates, and market responses
+- **Ensemble Learning**: Weights analysts based on historical performance and portfolio analysis
-- **Confidence Scoring**: Assigns confidence scores to recommendations, offering a 12% improvement in selection accuracy compared to treating all analyst opinions equally
+- **Confidence Scoring**: Assigns confidence scores to recommendations

-## System Architecture

-The overall system architecture will be similar to the Hyper model, with the key distinction that the Riemann Model is specifically designed for analyst recommendation analysis and probabilistic trading strategies.

 ## Purpose